 My name is DJ Habett

-Over the last 5 years, I've been recording almost a thousand tracks in my room.
+Over the last 7 years, I've been recording over a thousand tracks in my room.
 This is grotesque but I needed to expell what had been stuck inside of me for years listening passively to the likes of DJ Krush, The Orb and Brian Eno, to name a few.

-Later in my life, I met an MPC and since then I'm trying hard to record the music in my mind, out of the blank, without a technical musical background.
+One day, I met an MPC and since then I'm trying hard to record the music in my mind, out of the blue, without a technical musical background.
 Often do I fail, sometimes it works but always do I realise after recording that there are missing notes.
 These notes in my brain that I failed to transcript on tape are the essence of my work as a recorder of sounds.
-My commitment to ambient music is such that I hope that the listener will be able to complete the sonar jigsaw, will discover the missing notes and make his own, like when you read a book before going to sleep so that it induces and fuels the dreaming process.

 This is my latest compilation.
 I try to do one every year.
 It is designed as a way to escape my massive output flow, and to summarize my efforts.